Riley-Py/UWaterloo-Work/SCI 238/Chapter S2 - Space & Time/Introduction to Special Relativity.md

 	- Included gravity in the theory

 ### Relativity of Motion
-- Motion is not absolute - we must measure
+- Motion is not absolute - we must measure speed of one object relative to another
+	- Example: A plane moving at 1670 km/hr from east to west would appear from space to be standing still due to the Earth moving at about the same speed